Placement chart

 Placement testing

 Before students are admitted to the ELI program, they must submit an official TOEFL, IELTS, or Duolingo score report.
 The ELI offers two levels (advanced and high-Intermediate) within two bands (Academic English and Introduction to Academic English).
 Students in both bands will study together.
-New materials will be used each semester to provide for maximum learning opportunities in the Introduction to Academic English band.
+New materials will be used each semester to provide for maximum learning opportunities.

-To satisfy WSU's English proficiency requirement, students can complete the full-time intensive English program in one, two, or three semesters and then apply for admission to their academic degree program at WSU.
+To satisfy WSU's English proficiency requirement, students can complete the full-time intensive English program in one or two semesters and then apply for admission to their academic degree program at WSU.

 English Language Institute Placement Chart for Intensive Program